JadeEmm/AI-ML-Data-Science-Portfolio-Projects/README.md

-# Welcome to my Data Science and Machine Learning portfolio!
+# Welcome To My Data Science and Machine Learning Project Portfolio!

 This collection showcases various projects I've undertaken to demonstrate my skills, proficiency, and passion for developing data driven insights, solutions and exploring opportunities to effectively harness AI and ML.